python-semantic-release/python-semantic-release/README.rst

 |Test Status| |PyPI Version| |conda-forge version| |Read the Docs Status|

-Automatic Semantic Versioning for python projects.
-This is a python implementation of `semantic-release`_ for JS by Stephan Bönnemann.
+Automatic Semantic Versioning for Python projects.
+This is a Python implementation of `semantic-release`_ for JS by Stephan Bönnemann.
 If you find this topic interesting you should check out his `talk from JSConf Budapest`_.